canada-ca/open-source-logiciel-libre/en/creation.md

 *To be defined*
 Examples:

-* Code being tested and is disposable, not bringing value to Government or Canadians.
+* Code being tested, experimented with and is disposable, not bringing value to Government or Canadians.
 * Software deemed of National security value.
 * Code related to unreleased policy or law.
 * Code for a software that is going to be used to generate revenue for authorized department.